ykafia/SoftTouch3D/README.md

 ### Graphics

-Rendering done in WGPU with wgsl.
+Rendering done with WGPU with wgsl, might be replaced by Silk.NET.WebGpu.
 In the future, it will use SDSL (Stride shader language).

 ### ECS